Getting a building spotlisted

 Historic Scotland, Longmore House, Salisbury Place, Edinburgh EH9 1SH.

-It is a good idea to get some conservation bodies to write to the Department of Culture Media and sport supporting the listing application as well, particularly the Georgian Group or the Victorian Society if the building falls within their remit.
+It is a good idea to get some conservation bodies to write to the Department of Culture Media and sport supporting the listing application as well, particularly the Georgian Group, Victorian Society, Twentieth Century Society or Ancient Monuments Society.